TapasKumarDutta1/GT-Net/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository is for the Tensorflow implementation of our paper "	GT-Net: global transformer network for multiclass brain tumor classification using MR images".
+This repository is for the Tensorflow implementation of our paper "GT-Net: global transformer network for multiclass brain tumor classification using MR images".